oracle-livelabs/apex/workflows/5-add-activities-connections.md

     ![Edit End activity](./images/edit-end-activity.png " ")

-2. At this point, Make sure that there are no validation errors in the workflow model.
+2. At this point, Make sure there are no validation errors in the workflow model.
 Click on the **Save** button to save your changes.

 ## Task 7: Create Raise Appointment Request Activity